The Linear Tube Audio MZ2 ZOTL is a high-end desktop headphone amplifier using a ZOTL tube configuration. It is priced from $1235.

 - Class A preamplifier output

-- One year warranty including tubes (international pays shipping)
+- One year warranty including tubes (international pays to ship)

 All information above was taken from the LTA website with features abbreviated.
 Please refer to the manufacturer’s website for full information.